Soft or Dim?

 Soft Source: This type of light source is usually hidden within a housing that incorporates a diffuser, so the actual bulb isn't visible.
 This produces an almost shadowless light with no hard edges.

-Often these sources incorporate linear LEDs of some kind which are in find are series of small LED chips on a strip or tape behind the diffuser.
+Often these sources incorporate linear LEDs of some kind which are in fact a series of small LED chips on a strip or tape behind the diffuser.

 Both of these sources can be used to provide flattering lighting or dramatic lighting; it all depends on how they're placed and of course how bright they are.